richmahn/en_tn/1jn/front/intro.md

 The following are the most significant textual issues in 1 John:

-* "And we are writing these things so that our joy may be complete."
+* "And we are writing these things to you so that our joy may be complete."
 (1:4) The ULB, UDB, and most modern versions have this reading.
 Some older versions have, "And we are writing these things to you so that your joy may be complete."
 * "And you all know the truth."
 (2:20) The ULB, UDB, and most modern versions have either this reading or the following reading: "And you all have knowledge."
 Some older versions have, "and you know all things."
 * "and this is what we are!"
 (3:1).
 The ULB, UDB, and most modern versions have this reading.
 Some older manuscripts omit this phrase.
-* "and every spirit that does not acknowledge Jesus is not of God."
+* "and every spirit that does not acknowledge Jesus is not from God."
 (4:3) The ULB, UDB, and most modern versions have this reading.
 Some older manuscripts read, "and every spirit that does not acknowledge that Jesus has come in the flesh is not of God."
 * "For there are three that bear witness in heaven: the Father, the Word, and the Holy Spirit; and these three are one.
 And there are three that bear witness on earth: the Spirit, the water, and the blood; and these three are as one."
 (5:7-8).
 The ULB, UDB, and most other versions do not have this reading.
 Translators are advised not to translate this passage.
 However, if in the translators' region, there are older versions of the Bible that include this passage, the translators can include it.
 If it is translated, it should be put inside square brackets ([]) to indicate that it was probably not original to 1 John.
 (See: [[rc://en/ta/man/translate/translate-textvariants]])

 (See: [[rc://en/ta/man/translate/translate-textvariants]])